NickBarreto/App-Tutorial-for-Ebook-Developers/Tutorial.md

 There we go.
 Now you can set and manage your favourites as you like.

+## Testing your app

+We've been using `ionic serve` to see how our app is working in a browser, and `ionic serve --lab` to get an idea of how it will look on a phone, but you can also compile and test your app on your own device or on a device simulator on your machine.

+First of all, let's make sure Ionic knows your app is for both Android and iOS.
+In the terminal, run `ionic platform add android` and `ionic platform add ios`.

+To run the app in the iOS simulator, enter into your terminal:

+`ionic build ios`

+and then

+`ionic emulate ios`

+To install testing apps on iOS devices can be a bit complicated as you have to be signed up as a developer (which costs $99), but trying your app on an Android device is much easier.

+Plug in an Android device that has USB Debugging enabled (you turn this on in the settings under Developer Options.
+If you don't see that option, follow [these steps](https://developer.android.com/studio/debug/dev-options.html)).
+Then, enter `ionic run android` into the terminal.
+Your app will open on your device and you can show people what you built.

 ## Further links

-There's a lot more to cover, such as fetching and writing data to a server, rather than localstorage, analytics, which you can get through ionic or roll your own using google analytics.
-We've also barely touched on the further scaffolding for interactions that ionic provides, but if we go to [http://ionicframework.com/docs/overview/](http://ionicframework.com/docs/overview/) it's a great place to get started.
+There's a _lot_ more to cover, such as fetching and writing data to a server, rather than localstorage; analytics, which you can get through ionic or roll your own using google analytics; and accessing device features like a camera.
+We've also barely touched on the further scaffolding for the UI that Ionic provides, but if we go to [http://ionicframework.com/docs/overview/](http://ionicframework.com/docs/overview/) it's a great place to get started.
 It might also be useful to take a look at how the Angular.js library works, too.
 Its documentation lives at [http://docs.angularjs.org](http://docs.angularjs.org)

 If you have any questions, I am on [twitter/nickbarreto](http://www.twitter.com/nickbarreto) and #eprdctn is always a great place to ask questions as well.
 Suggestions, improvements or changes to the app as pull requests appreciated and encouraged.
 I hope you'll be building your own apps soon!